Keep baking all summer long with these summer baking tips and favorite summer desserts!

 8. Make no-bake recipes

 If you still can’t muster the motivation to turn on your oven, then there are so many no-bake desserts to enjoy.
 Skipping the oven time can still yield amazing desserts that are perfect for the season with their cool, creamy flavors and textures.
-From ice cream to cheesecakes to pies and a whole lot more, you’ll find plenty of ways to satisfy your sweet cravings.
+From ice cream to cheesecakes and a whole lot more, you’ll find plenty of ways to satisfy your sweet cravings.

 9. Let your favorite bakery do some of the work